 If you need more studio time outside of class to finish a piece, WBCA offers two “Clay Open Studio” times during the week.
-All students currently enrolled in a clay class can attend Clay Open Studio for only $10 per class.
+All students currently enrolled in a full-time clay class can attend Clay Open Studio for only $10 per class.
 Students who pro-rate their class are not eligible for the $10 drop-in rate.

 - There are no make-up days for missed classes.
 If you miss a class and wish to make it up, you may attend a designated Clay Open Studio class time for a $10 fee.
 If you have an emergency, please contact WBCA.

-- Please note that if a student is not registered for a clay class, the Clay Open Studio fee increases to $26 for Members or $34 for Non-Members for the designated Wednesday and Saturday Clay Open Studio times.
+- Please note that if a student is not registered for a full-time clay class, the Clay Open Studio fee increases to $26 for Members or $34 for Non-Members for the designated Wednesday and Saturday Clay Open Studio times.